cameronleger/neural-style-gui/README.md

   * lbfgs nCorrection
 * Simple/Advanced Tabs in the Settings Pane
 * The most recently started Style is loaded when the app starts
+* Ability to quickly initialize with any previously generated images
+* Significantly improved performance when running many iterations repeatedly
+* Bugfixes
 ### 1.1.1
 * Prototxt parsing supports current version of Loadcaffe Layers
 ### 1.1.0